futureofcoding/futureofcoding.org/drafts/frp.md

 Explicit dependencies are a huge win for modular comprehensibility.
 For example, consider the program `A` below, which is explicitly defined in terms of its modules below.
 In this picture read an arrow from B to A as "A is defined in terms of B" or "B is an explicit depdency of A."

-<iframe src="https://mermaidjs.github.io/mermaid-live-editor/#/view/eyJjb2RlIjoiXG5ncmFwaCBCVFxuICAgIFxuQi0tPkFcbkMtLT5BXG5ELS0-QVxuRS0tPkFcbkYtLT5CXG5HLS0-QlxuSC0tPkJcbkktLT5DXG5KLS0-Q1xuSy0tPkRcbkwtLT5FXG5NLS0-RVxuTi0tPkVcbk8tLT5FXG5LLS0-TlxuUS0tPk5cbiIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In19" width="500px" height="320px" style="border: 1px solid #ccc" frameborder=0></iframe>
+<iframe width="500" height="300" src="https://mermaidjs.github.io/mermaid-live-editor/#/view/eyJjb2RlIjoiXG5ncmFwaCBCVFxuICAgIFxuQi0tPkFcbkMtLT5BXG5ELS0-QVxuRS0tPkFcbkYtLT5CXG5HLS0-QlxuSC0tPkJcbkktLT5DXG5KLS0-Q1xuSy0tPkRcbkwtLT5FXG5NLS0-RVxuTi0tPkVcbk8tLT5FXG5LLS0-TlxuUS0tPk5cbiIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In19" frameborder="0" allowfullscreen></iframe>

 If you want to understand a module, you have to understand it's modules, recursively.
 So if you want to understand the entire program, A, you have to read everything.
 However, let's say you were only interested in module E. In this case you only have to read the children of E, highlighted below:

-<iframe src="https://mermaidjs.github.io/mermaid-live-editor/#/view/eyJjb2RlIjoiXG5ncmFwaCBCVFxuICAgIFxuQi0tPkFcbkMtLT5BXG5ELS0-QVxuRS0tPkFcbkYtLT5CXG5HLS0-QlxuSC0tPkJcbkktLT5DXG5KLS0-Q1xuSy0tPkRcbkwtLT5FXG5NLS0-RVxuTi0tPkVcbk8tLT5FXG5LLS0-TlxuUS0tPk5cblxuY2xhc3NEZWYgY2xhc3NOYW1lIGZpbGw6eWVsbG93LHN0cm9rZTojMzMzLHN0cm9rZS13aWR0aDo0cHg7XG5jbGFzcyBFLEwsTSxOLE8sUSxLIGNsYXNzTmFtZTtcbiIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In19" width="500px" height="320px" style="border: 1px solid #ccc" frameborder=0></iframe>
+<iframe width="500" height="300" src="https://mermaidjs.github.io/mermaid-live-editor/#/view/eyJjb2RlIjoiXG5ncmFwaCBCVFxuICAgIFxuQi0tPkFcbkMtLT5BXG5ELS0-QVxuRS0tPkFcbkYtLT5CXG5HLS0-QlxuSC0tPkJcbkktLT5DXG5KLS0-Q1xuSy0tPkRcbkwtLT5FXG5NLS0-RVxuTi0tPkVcbk8tLT5FXG5LLS0-TlxuUS0tPk5cblxuY2xhc3NEZWYgY2xhc3NOYW1lIGZpbGw6eWVsbG93LHN0cm9rZTojMzMzLHN0cm9rZS13aWR0aDo0cHg7XG5jbGFzcyBFLEwsTSxOLE8sUSxLIGNsYXNzTmFtZTtcbiIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In19" frameborder="0" allowfullscreen></iframe>

 Explicit data dependencies allow you to comprehend modules by reading their definitions, recursively.
 This allows you to *categorically rule out all the modules you do not have to read* in order to comprehend the relevant module.
 If a module is not an explicit dependency (or dependency of a dependency...), it's not relevant.
 In fact, it's explicitly *independent*.